 The Company's objectives are to access and maintain the lowest cost of debt with the most flexible terms available.
-The Company's debt strategy involves secured debentures, conventional property-level secured mortgages and bank credit facilities.
+The Company's debt strategy involves primarily unsecured and secured debentures, conventional property-level secured mortgages and bank credit facilities and loans.

-The Company has strengthened its balance sheet with key debt metrics improved in the year ended December 31, 2018.
-As at December 31, 2018, the Company's debt to gross book value was 47.7%, representing a 49.6% decrease over the prior year period.
+The Company has been focused on strengthening its balance sheet, resulting in improved key debt metrics in the year ended December 31, 2019.

+As at December 31, 2019, the Company's debt to gross book value was 46.0%, representing a 170 bps decrease from 47.7% over the prior year period.
 The debt to gross book value indicates the leverage applied against the Company's total original cost of assets and is measured to ensure compliance with certain of its financial covenants.